Are you fascinating by the smell of a homemade freshly baked bread? If yes, I have the recipe for the easiest homemade, no-knead, ciabatta bread.

 - extra flour for shaping the dough

-In a large bowl (it is good the bowl has a lid, you can also use a large pot) add the wheat flour and the all-purpose flour.
+- In a large bowl (it is good the bowl has a lid, you can also use a large pot) add the strong flour and the all-purpose flour.
 Then add the dry yeast.
 Stir.

 So, what do we have here?
 An easy, no-knead recipe for the most crunchy from the outside and at the same time airy ciabatta bread of your life.